Bluedot-Innovation/PointSDK-Plugin-Cordova/README.md

     cordova platform add ios
     cordova platform add android

-For Android, you will need to add the Android Support library, version 4 with the following command if you have not added it already:

-    cordova plugin add cordova-android-support-v4

 ### Provided wrappers
 To assist in getting your app up and running as quickly as possible, Javascript function wrappers are provided in the Bluedot plugin repository at the following location: js/bdFunctions.js